-LAT specialises in supporting the very specific resettlement needs of sex offenders and we deliver the resettlement service in both HMP Whatton and HMP Stafford.
+LAT specialises in supporting the very specific resettlement needs of individuals convicted of sexual offences and we deliver the resettlement service in both HMP Whatton and HMP Stafford.

 It is widely recognised that women within the criminal justice system can benefit from a different approach to addressing their needs.
 Our Women's Service operates across Greater Lincolnshire and delivers a variety of support and courses within a confidential and safe environment.
 The service is designed specifically to meet the needs of women who find it difficult to access mainstream services.